Written by Catherine Clulow

 WHY?
 Why bother hopping in the car and heading out?

-We live in a beautifully biodiverse country with pleasures like these on our doorsteps, so why not enjoy them.
-Also the reasons you read above.
+We live in a beautifully biodiverse country with pleasures like these on our doorstep, so why not enjoy them?

 - WHEN?
 When is the best time to view the spring flowers in the West Coast region of the Cape Floral Kingdom?

 August/ September is the best time to visit the flowers, bearing in mind that whatever the weather’s doing may impact any ‘usual’ timing expectations.
 Also keep in mind that the flowers only open their delicate heads on sunny days (between 10h30 and 15h30 is best).
 So don’t go bloom hunting on a cloudy afternoon, and wait until the sun is high in the sky.

 - WHERE?
 Where can I visit the flowers in the Cape region?